Center for Teaching and Learning

-QUWAC is an interdisciplinary faculty committee that was formed in 2001 to promote practices that lead to better student thinking and stronger student writing.
-Since its inception, QUWAC has embraced three basic assumptions in its core mission:
+Formed in 2001, QUWAC is an interdisciplinary faculty committee that promotes practices that lead to better student thinking and stronger student writing.
+Since its inception, QUWAC has embraced four basic assumptions in its core mission:

-- That writing is an active, recursive and powerful form of thinking
+- That writing is an active, recursive process that reflects and promotes critical thinking

 - That some combination of informal writing and formal writing provides the best means to model critical thinking and writing with students

 QUWAC provides training opportunities and workshops throughout the academic year.
 Themes include designing writing-to-learn exercises that support critical thinking outcomes, understanding the varieties of disciplinary writing and how students navigate them, crafting meaningful reflection assignments, giving students feedback and designing rubrics.

 QUWAC provides opportunities for university faculty to engage in scholarly pedagogical research around writing and critical thinking.
 Proposals help us to develop and refine QUWAC theory and tools, test the effectiveness of writing-based pedagogical practices, and develop resources to support effective pedagogy on campus.
 Awardees work with members of the Scholarship of Teaching and Learning committee to share the progress of their work and explore opportunities to disseminate it to internal and external audiences through presentations, papers and publications.

 QUWAC consultants are available to meet with individual faculty, informal groups and whole departments to discuss assignment design, pedagogical practices that link thinking and writing, connecting outcomes across assignments, courses and curriculums, and other issues as needed.